EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

         }
     }

-Now that we have an HtmlHelper class, we need to be able to call it from MVC.
-We’ll do this by writing an extension method that returns our custom HtmlHelper class.
+Now that we have an **HtmlHelper** class, we need to be able to call it from MVC.
+We’ll do this by writing an extension method that returns our custom **HtmlHelper** class:

     /// <summary>
     /// Generates an Alert message